 Remortgaging allows you to move your mortgage from one provider to another.
-There are many reasons you might decide to do this: from a desire to reduce the size of your repayments to a need to consolidate expensive short-term debts, to dissatisfaction with the Standard Variable Rate offered by your existing provider.
+There are many reasons you might decide to do this: from a desire to reduce the size of your repayments, to dissatisfaction with the Standard Variable Rate offered by your existing provider.
 Whatever your reasons you will have to consider your options carefully, including the impact of any fees or charges you might incur in making the change.

 If you have considered reviewing your current mortgage arrangements and are looking for a new deal or want to borrow further funds, look no further than The Cambridge.
 Contact us to discuss your options.

 The Cambridge guide to getting a new deal on your mortgage

 Remortgaging with The Cambridge can be achieved in four simple steps: